-In August 2021, we entered into an asset purchase agreement with ConSynance Therapeutics, Inc. (the "APA") to acquire HBS-102, a Melanin-concentrating hormone receptor 1 (MCHR1) antagonist previously developed as CSTI-100/ALB-127258(a)/ALB-127258 (the "Compound"), along with intellectual property and other assets related to the development, manufacture, and commercialization of the Compound.
-In connection with the acquisition, we made an upfront payment of \$3.5 million and will be required to make additional payments upon the achievement of certain development milestones, regulatory milestones, and sales milestones and pay ongoing royalties upon commercialization.
-Compound from ConSynance Therapeutics, Inc. We acquired full development and commercialization rights for HBS-102 globally, but we have provided an indication-limited grant-back license to ConSynance for the development and commercialization of the Compound in Greater China.
-A We are conducting a preclinical proof-of-concept study to assess the effect of HBS-102 on hyperphagia, weight gain and other metabolic parameters in a mouse model of PWS PWS.
-We anticipate data from both studies in the first half of 2024.
-A 13-week toxicology study is ongoing.
-A thirteen week chronic toxicity study was initiated during completed and the third quarter preliminary results are encouraging.
+In August 2021, we acquired HBS-102, a Melanin-concentrating hormone receptor 1 (MCHR1) antagonist previously developed as CSTI-100/ALB-127258(a)/ALB-127258 (the "Compound"), along with intellectual property and other assets related to the development, manufacture, and commercialization of the Compound from ConSynance Therapeutics, Inc. We acquired full development and commercialization rights for HBS-102 globally, but we have provided an indication-limited grant-back license to ConSynance for the development and commercialization of the Compound in Greater China.
+We are conducting conducted a preclinical proof-of-concept PoC study to assess the effect of HBS-102 on hyperphagia, weight gain and other metabolic parameters in a mouse model of PWS.
+The study is now completed, and initial results are encouraging.
+We anticipate data from both studies receiving the final report in the first second half of 2024.
+A 13-week toxicology study is completed complete, and the preliminary results are encouraging.